aktasumitt/Diffusion_Model_Project_From_Scratch/README.md

 In this project, I aimed to create a Diffusion model with Cifar10 dataset for Create image from random noise

 ## Dataset:
-- I used the Cifar10 and Mnist datasets for this project, which consists of 10 labels with total 60k images on train and 10k images on test.
+- I used the Cifar10 and Mnist datasets for this project, which consists of 10 labels with total 60k images on training.
 - size of images are (32x32x3), i transform to (64x64x3)

 ## Model: